{{ (fullscreenTable) ? 'show networks' : 'fullscreen table' }} / download seed articles: CSV, RIS /

 The bookmarklet is particularly useful when you want to use Local Citation Network as a 'second screen' when you are reading a paper, showing you its references in the correct order and allowing you to view their abstracts and to identify seminal articles as well as additional suggested articles.
 When using the bookmarklet, the reference list is scanned directly from the website, thus preserving the original order of references.

-PubMed is also supported by the bookmarket, giving access to a vast number of biomedical papers.
+PubMed is also supported by the bookmarklet, giving access to a vast number of biomedical papers.
 Before clicking the bookmarklet, scroll down on the paper page (e.g. this one) and click "Show all X references".
 Make sure to use the OpenAlex (OA) or Semantic Scholar (S2) APIs , as they are supporting PubMed IDs (PMIDs).

 Unfortunately, not all journals' websites are supported.
 If you know how to code, check out the code of the bookmarklet on GitHub and extend it to support more journals!
 In this light it might be worth updating the bookmark in your browser from time to time to benefit from possible improvements.

-Where do the 'Top references' come from?
+Where do the 'Top Cited' come from?

-Where do the 'Top citations' come from?
+Where do the 'Top Citing' come from?

 How to read the citation network?